I Beg Your Pardon: Background

 Barry Harris took inspiration from the Pet Shop Boys' 1987 single "Always on My Mind", which had repurposed Willie Nelson's 1982 country ballad into an upbeat synthpop song.
 Harris wanted to do the same with Lynn Anderson's 1970 country hit "Rose Garden".
 As he was a DJ at the time, he was "exploding with ideas" for little sounds he incorporated into "I Beg Your Pardon".
 Harris said, "The lyrics were about my first love relationship.
 As I had never really attempted to write lyrics seriously before, I already had the melody of the verses in my head so I simply started with a 'Once Upon a Time' idea… 'there once was a time and there once was a way…' and it pretty much flowed from there."

 Musically, in this song, Harris also wanted to emulate "Bass (How Low Can You Go)" by Simon Harris, as well as "S'Express", two sample-based hits from 1988.
 The result was unique; Masterton wrote that Kon Kan's pop song "sounded like very little else on the market," and was quickly rewarded with chart success.

+Samples

+"I Beg Your Pardon" also contains samples of other songs, including GQ's "Disco Nights (Rock-Freak)", Silver Convention's "Get Up and Boogie" and Tones on Tail's "Go!", as well as interpolations of Spagna's "Call Me" and Elmer Bernstein's The Magnificent Seven theme.

+There is also a sampled piece of spoken word dialogue ("Do you want to hustle? / Do you want to salsa?") from That's Not Funny, That's Sick, a 1977 sketch comedy album from National Lampoon.
+The dialogue is pulled from a track called "Disco Hotline".

+Music critic James Masterton wrote that the song was one of the first big club hits to contain prominent samples.